Written By Jess Feldman

 Python is a back end programming language, which is often used by data scientists, software engineers, and cybersecurity engineers.
 Python can be as a web programming languages and it can be used for creating data sets, web scraping, and scripting.
 Since Python syntax is very similar to English, it is a great first language for beginners to learn.
 Python is a well-documented language and the community is welcoming, which also makes it a great first programming language for coding newbies!

-The best way to learn Python includes free online courses, building projects, and structured, expert-led classroom time.
+The best ways to learn Python are free online courses, building projects, and structured, expert-led classroom time.

 If you're new to coding, Python is a great first programming language!
 "Python is flexible in that you can use it to do just about anything.
 It's also forgiving!
 Python will try to interpret what you mean.
 Let's say we wanted to add together two words like school and house.
 In our minds, we would link these two words by using the plus symbol (school + house) which is exactly how you would do it using Python!
 Python is also one of those languages that leaves plenty of room for growth and ways to improve your code." - Kim Fessel, Senior Data Scientist and Metis Instructor